ghoullier/Propagande/README.md

-# WIP..
+# Propaganda

-# Yet another real-time javascript library

-## Very light real-time library for both back-end and front-end that provide the essentials,  without lecture you on how structure your code, like framework does.
+## Very light real-time library for both back-end and front-end that provide the essentials.

 ### This lib is as scalable as couchDB since it is based on it.